 - Pernicious anaemia occurs after partial gastrectomy.
 Production of intrinsic factor is reduced (and hence absorption of B12).
 This produces a macrocytic anaemia.

-- A mixed picture results from a combination of iron, B12 and folate deficiency.
+- A mixed picture results from a combination of deficiencies in iron, B12 and folate.

 - Chronic intake of an inadequate number of calories will cause weight loss and even muscle wasting.